stilab-ets/BF-Detector/README.md

 # General info
-GP-CI-BUILD is a powerful tool written in Java that can detect Travis CI failed builds based on the history of the project.
+BF-Detector is a powerful tool written in Java that can detect Travis CI failed builds based on the history of the project.
-For a detailed description of the tool and its associated research work, you can refer to the following research papers *GP-CI-Build: A Tool for CI build Failures Detection* and *Predicting Continuous Integration Build Failures Using Evolutionary Search*
+For a detailed description of the tool and its associated research work, you can refer to the following research papers *On the Prediction of Continuous Integration Build FailuresUsing Search-Based Software Engineering* and *Predicting Continuous Integration Build Failures Using Evolutionary Search*
 # How to use it ?
 This tool needs a Github project that uses Travis CI to work.
 We recommend to launch it with Java 10.
 1. the Graphviz visualization tool should be downloaded from https://graphviz.org/download/#windows and saved under *C:/Program Files/*